2023 Paraguayan general election

 General elections were held in Paraguay on 30 April 2023 to elect the president, vice president, National Congress, and departmental governors.
 The incumbent president Mario Abdo Benítez and vice president Hugo Velázquez Moreno, both of the Colorado Party, were ineligible for re-election.

 The Colorado candidate, former Finance Minister Santiago Peña, defeated both PLRA president Efraín Alegre from the Concertación alliance and former senator Paraguayo Cubas from the populist National Crusade Party.
 The election marked another victory for the long-dominant Colorado Party, which also won the majority of congressional and governor races.
-Both Peña and the vice president-elect Pedro Alliana were set to take office on 15 August 2023.
+Both Peña and the vice president-elect Pedro Alliana took office on 15 August 2023.

 Electoral system

 The president of Paraguay is elected in one round of voting by plurality.
 The 80 members of the Chamber of Deputies are elected by closed list proportional representation in 18 multi-member constituencies, based on the departments.
 The 45 members of the Senate are elected from a single national constituency using closed list proportional representation.